obonaventure/cnp3/book/network/network.rst

          from  AS2 RB at R1 set localpref=200;
          accept ANY

-With this import filter, all the BGP routes learned from `RB` over the high bandwidth links will be preferred over the routes learned over the backup link.
-If the primary link fails, the corresponding routes are removed from `R1`'s RIB and `R1` will use the route learned from `RA`. `R1` will reuse the routes via `RB` as soon as they are advertised by `RB` once the `R1-RB` link comes back.
+With this import filter, all the BGP routes learned from `RB` over the high bandwidth links are preferred over the routes learned over the backup link.
+If the primary link fails, the corresponding routes are removed from `R1`'s RIB and `R1` uses the route learned from `RA`. `R1` reuses the routes via `RB` as soon as they are advertised by `RB` once the `R1-RB` link comes back.

 The import filter above modifies the selection of the BGP routes inside `AS1`.
 Thus, it influences the route followed by the packets forwarded by `AS1`.
 In addition to using the primary link to send packets, `AS1` would like to receive its packets via the high bandwidth link.
 For this, `AS2` also needs to set the `local-pref` attribute in its import filter ::